awesomerank/awesomerank.github.io/lists/chentsulin/awesome-graphql.md

 * [eslint-plugin-graphql ★311](https://github.com/apollographql/eslint-plugin-graphql) - An ESLint plugin that checks your GraphQL strings against a schema.
 * [AST Explorer](https://astexplorer.net/) - Select "GraphQL" at the top, explore the GraphQL AST and highlight different parts by clicking in the query.
 * [vim-graphql ★46](https://github.com/jparise/vim-graphql) - A Vim plugin that provides GraphQL file detection and syntax highlighting.
-* [GraphQL CMS ★202](https://github.com/sarkistlt/graphql-auto-generating-cms) - Use your existing GraphQL schema to generate simple for use, fully functional CMS in a couple steps.
+* [GraphQL CMS ★213](https://github.com/sarkistlt/graphql-auto-generating-cms) - Use your existing GraphQL schema to generate simple for use, fully functional CMS in a couple steps.
 * [graphdoc ★162](https://github.com/2fd/graphdoc) - Static page generator for documenting GraphQL Schema.
 * [graphql-autocomplete ★34](https://github.com/orionsoft/atom-graphql-autocomplete) - Autocomplete and lint from a GraphQL endpoint in Atom.
 * [GraphQL IDE ★420](https://github.com/redound/graphql-ide) - An extensive IDE for exploring GraphQL API's.
 * [Swagger to GraphQL ★133](https://github.com/yarax/swagger-to-graphql) - GraphQL types builder based on REST API described in Swagger.
 Allows to migrate to GraphQL from REST for 5 minutes
-* [GraphQL Voyager ★2188](https://github.com/APIs-guru/graphql-voyager) - Represent any GraphQL API as an interactive graph.
+* [GraphQL Voyager ★2275](https://github.com/APIs-guru/graphql-voyager) - Represent any GraphQL API as an interactive graph.
 * [GraphQL Docs](https://graphql-docs.com) - Instantly create beautiful GraphQL API docs hosted online.
 * [GraphQL Faker ★282](https://github.com/APIs-guru/graphql-faker) - 🎲 Mock or extend your GraphQL API with faked data.
 No coding required.
+* [ts-graphql-plugin ★112](https://github.com/Quramy/ts-graphql-plugin) - A language service plugin complete and validate GraphQL query in TypeScript template strings.
 * [Apollo Launchpad](https://launchpad.graphql.com/) - Like JSFiddle for GraphQL server code, write and deploy a GraphQL API directly from your browser.
 * [Altair GraphQL Client ★39](https://github.com/imolorhe/altair) - An sleek graphQL client app for querying GraphQL servers, like Postman for graphQL.
 It also comes as a chrome extension.
 * [Apollo Storybook Decorator ★48](https://github.com/abhiaiyer91/apollo-storybook-decorator) - Wrap your React Storybook stories with Apollo Client, provide mocks for isolated UI testing with GraphQL
 * [GraphQL Metrics ★0](https://github.com/Workpop/graphql-metrics) - instrument GraphQL resolvers, logging response times and statuses (if there was an error or not) to the console as well as to InfluxDB.
 * [GraphQL Rover ★50](https://github.com/Brbb/graphql-rover) - GraphQL schema interactive navigation, rearrange nodes, search and explore types and fields.
-* [json-graphql-server ★47](https://github.com/marmelab/json-graphql-server) - Get a full fake GraphQL API with zero coding in less than 30 seconds, based on a JSON data file.
+* [json-graphql-server ★93](https://github.com/marmelab/json-graphql-server) - Get a full fake GraphQL API with zero coding in less than 30 seconds, based on a JSON data file.
 * [Insomnia](https://insomnia.rest/) – An full-featured API client with first-party GraphQL query editor

 <a name="databases" />